 Underestimating Ones Weaknesses

 You have weaknesses and shortcomings.
 We all do.
 When you underestimate your weaknesses, you close yourself off from correction and accountability.
-I believe this is one of the main reasons many have caught themselves doing the same thing and expecting a different result, even after watching something blow up their faces.
-It’s because their weaknesses were exposed after overestimating their strength and they rejected help or assistance.
+I believe this is one of the main reasons many have caught themselves doing the same thing and expecting a different result even after watching something blow up in their faces.
+It’s because their weaknesses were exposed after overestimating their strengths and they rejected help or assistance.
 I’ve seen this happen up close and personal where I was the one soliciting my help.
-Just imagine someone being good at juggling multiple things at a time, so they keep adding to their plate; all the while not realizing that some of the things they’ve added to their plate require a little more finesse and one on one care.
-The mistake lies in assuming that juggling multiple things at once, without considering the amount of detail that goes into them individually, is a weakness, not a strength.
+Just imagine someone being good at juggling multiple things at a time so they keep adding things to their plate.
+Not realizing that some of the things they’ve added to their plate require a little more finesse and one on one care.
+The mistake lies in assuming that juggling multiple things at once without considering the amount of detail that goes into them individually.
+This is a weakness, not a strength.

 Neglecting to Prepare

 There’s an adage that says, “If you fail to plan, then you plan to fail.”
 Preparation is a valuable sidekick for potential leaders.
-When you prepare, and welcome all opportunities to do so, you’re able to effectively diagnose all past mistakes.
-Then you can properly associate these mistakes with either the overestimation of your strengths or the underestimating of your weaknesses.
-I bet some of the most well-known leaders, are master preparers.
+When you prepare and welcome all opportunities to do so, you’re able to effectively diagnose all past mistakes and properly associate these mistakes with either the overestimation of your strengths or the underestimation of your weaknesses.
+Some of the most well-known leaders, I bet are master preparers.
 They’re the ones that make what they do seem so easy.
-But behind the scenes, they’ve sweated, they’ve cried, they’ve bled, they’ve contemplated giving up, and they’ve prevailed.
+But behind the scenes, they’ve sweated, they’ve cried, they’ve bled, they’ve contemplated giving up, yet they’ve prevailed.
 Preparation is the conduit of a leader’s triumph.